w3f/polkadot-wiki/docs/maintain/maintain-endpoints.md

 ### Network Endpoints

-Endpoints for all production and test networks are visible on the [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts) and can be accessed [here](https://github.com/polkadot-js/apps/tree/master/packages/apps-config/src/endpoints).
+Endpoints for all production and test networks are listed on the [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts) and can be accessed [here](https://github.com/polkadot-js/apps/tree/master/packages/apps-config/src/endpoints).
 Endpoints for Polkadot Relay Chain and Kusama Relay Chain, parachains, and Paseo test network are